-The program provides the flexibility for apprentices, trainees and their employers to select a preferred training provider (registered training organisation or RTO) from a list of Skills Assure suppliers (SAS) for the delivery of accredited training to meet their specific needs.
-SAS are training providers who have contract with the Department of Employment, Small Business and Training to deliver funded training.
+The program provides the flexibility for apprentices, trainees and their employers to select a preferred training provider (registered training organisation or RTO) from a list of Skills Assure Suppliers (SAS) for the delivery of accredited training to meet their specific needs.
+SAS are registered training providers who have contract with the Department of Youth Justice, Employment, Small Business and Training to deliver funded training.

 How do I participate?